Vice-Chancellor of Austria

 The vice-chancellor of Austria is a member of the Government of Austria and is the deputy to the Chancellor.
 It is functionally equivalent to a deputy prime minister in other countries with parliamentary systems.

+The current vice-chancellor is Andreas Babler of the Social Democratic Party, since 3 March 2025.

 Description of the office

 Art.
 69(2) of the Constitution of Austria states: